Ledger-Donjon/rainbow/README.md

 Whiteboxed encryption primitives could also be broken using this tool, instead of e.g. Intel Pin or Valgrind to trace execution.
 Unicorn has several advantages in this regard:

 - Can be used on a different platform than that of the target binary
-- Allows easy manipulation of the state (for example redefining an external call to `rand()` in python)
+- Allows easy manipulation of the state (for example redefining an external call to `rand()` in Python)

 Disadvantages: